Brand Name Amerge Common Name naratriptan

 What form(s) does this medication come in?

-Each white, film-coated, D-shaped tablet marked "GXCE3" on one side contains naratriptan 1 mg.
+Each white, film-coated, D-shaped tablet marked "GXCE3" on one side contains 1 mg of naratriptan.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, titanium dioxide, and triacetin.

-Each green, film-coated, D-shaped tablet marked "GXCE5" on one side contains naratriptan 2.5 mg.
+Each green, film-coated, D-shaped tablet marked "GXCE5" on one side contains 2.5 mg of naratriptan.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, indigo carmine aluminum lake (FD&C Blue No. 2), iron oxide yellow, lactose, magnesium stearate, microcrystalline cellulose, titanium dioxide, and triacetin.

 Who should NOT take this medication?